lume/glas/.github/DEVELOPMENT.md

 The
 [`EventDispatcher`](https://github.com/lume/glas/blob/3e9c3370c3d90cc0b0ceefceae79c39885cd803b/src/as/core/EventDispatcher.ts)
-class is a prime example of that needed some refactoring to allow for strict typing to work within the confines of AssemblyScript.
+class is a prime example that needed some refactoring to allow for strict typing to work within the confines of AssemblyScript.
 For example, in Three.js, listening to and dispatching an event looks like the following: